reactive-spring/okta-spring-webflux-react-example/README.md

-# Reactive Spring WebFlux API
+# Reactive Spring WebFlux API + Real-time React

 This example shows how to build a Reactive Spring WebFlux API, secure it with OIDC, then add real-time capabilities to a React client.